jaehoonkimm/ERICA_ReminderApp/README.md

 > Xcode - develop for iOS and macOS (at least xcode 11.0)

 > Android Studio (at least version 3.5)
+>> To test this app, you must use Android Studio

 > Flutter (at least v1.9.1)

+> IOS Simulator(in xcode) or Android Device for test

 ## Install
 1. you have to download latest version Flutter SDK :